Nicolaswg/test-supra-gaming-ecommerce/README.md

-# Installing and Deploying NextMerce
+# Installing and Deploying Supra Gaming

-## Install and Deploy NextMerce
+## Install and Deploy Supra Gaming

-In this part of the documentation we will show you how to install NextMerce.
+In this part of the documentation we will show you how to install Supra Gaming.

 <Callout type="info">
   Before moving forward, make sure you have Node.js installed on your machine.